 Getting Around Sydney

-To get from Sydney International Airport (SYD), you can take a fairly cheap taxi ride, or you can hop on the Airport Link Train, which take you the about 11 miles into the city.
-You can also rent a car from the airport.
+To get to and from Sydney Airport (SYD), you can take a fairly cheap taxi ride or hop on the Airport Link train, which takes you about 6 miles into the city.
+You can also rent a car at the airport.

-Sydney's public buses are a fairly reliable form of transportation, and they're convenient to just about everywhere in the city, even its outskirts.
+Sydney's public buses are a fairly reliable form of transportation and they're a convenient way to get to just about everywhere in the city, even its outskirts.
 But because Sydney is such a big and bustling place, the buses do encounter frequent traffic jams and delays, particularly during rush hour.
-You can buy tickets at certain vendors throughout the city: Sydney Buses offers a online map that can help you find the nearest ticket outlet.
+You can buy tickets on a bus, at select retailers or at Transport Shops located at major bus stops throughout Sydney.
 Fares are based on a zone or "section" system.
-A single, one-way bus trip in sections 1 and 2 costs $2 AUD (about the same in USD).
-You can also buy a monthly, quarterly or yearly "MyMulti" ticket that allows you access to all of Sydney's public transportation modes.
-These three special MyMulti passes each have different price points, with MyMulti3 being the most expensive and offering the most comprehensive travel options.
+A single, one-way MyBus ticket in sections 1 and 2 costs AU$2.40 (or just under $2).
+You can also use an Opal card on Sydney's buses and other forms of local transportation.

 |On Foot||When in doubt, hoof it.
 If you're armed with a good map, then walking can be a great way to see Sydney's individual neighborhoods.
 However, this sprawling city is way too large to traverse entirely on foot.
 When you get tired (and you will), hop on another mode of transit.|

 Search for the best car rental deals across the web.